jeremylenz/recursion-readme-immersive-alum/README.md

 2. Then we ask ourselves, *Can we reword the solution with the name of our function?*

   So in this case we say, well 1 + 2 + 3 + 4 + 5 is really sumUpTo(4) + 5.
 What does it mean to print out all of the numbers down from 5?
-Well it means print out 5, and then print out downFrom(4).
-This leads to our recursive call of `downFrom(n - 1)`.
+Well it means print out 5, and then print out sumUpTo(4).
+This leads to our recursive call of `sumUpTo(n - 1)`.

 3. Now the only thing left to do is look for a base case.
 This is the case when there is really no more breaking down of the problem, so we can just return the solution for that case.
 Here, sumUpTo(1) equals 1.